By Joe Petrowski

 However, the Saudi’s have five other export ports in their western provinces relying on Red Sea and not Hormuz for international access: Dhiba, Jizan, Yanbu, Jeddah, and Jubail.
 So while the strait is important petroleum will still flow, and any price rise of $20/barrel will increase non-Mideast supply by as much as 15 million barrels/day dampening any price spike.

 Joe Petrowski has had a long career in international commodity trading, energy and retail management and public policy development.
-He currently serves as Director of Fuels for Yesway, where he oversees all operations of the fuels team, including pricing, procurement, and management of the firm’s fleet services program.
-In 2005, he was named President and CEO of Gulf Oil LP and elected to the Gulf Oil LP Board of Directors.
-In October of 2008, he was named CEO of the now combined Gulf Oil and Cumberland Farms, whose annual revenues exceed $11 billion and that now operates in 27 states.
-In September 2013, Petrowski stepped down as CEO of The Cumberland Gulf Group.
-He is Managing Director of Mercantor Partners, a private equity firm investing in convenience and energy distribution, and a member of the Gulf Board.
+He currently serves as the fuel director of Yesway convenience stores and an adviser to their Chairman on Operations and Merchandising, as well as a director of Xebec, a Canadian manufacturer of Clean technology and Green Print, a carbon mitigation firm.
+Petrowski previously served as the president and CEO of Gulf Oil LP and was elected to the Gulf Oil LP Board of Directors and then as CEO of the now combined Gulf Oil and Cumberland Farms.
+He is Managing Director of Mercantor Partners, a private equity firm investing in convenience and energy distribution.